Lerch's $\Phi$ and the Polylogarithm at the Positive Integers: The partial Fourier sums

-\subsubsection{The limits of $C^m_{2k}(n)$ and $S^m_{2k+1}(n)$}
+\subsubsection{The limits of $C^z_{2k}(n)$ and $S^z_{2k+1}(n)$}

-For comparison purposes, let's review some limits that we derived previously for the particular cases $C^m_{2k}(n)$ and $S^m_{2k+1}(n)$ (that is, $a=1$ and $b=0$).
-We expect the limits of the more general expressions to coincide with them.\\
+For comparison purposes, let us review some limits that were derived previously for the particular cases $C^z_{2k}(n)$ and $S^z_{2k+1}(n)$ (that is, $a=1$ and $b=0$).
+The limits of the more general expressions are expected to coincide with them.\\

-At infinity these particular cases become Fourier series (denoted here by $C^m_{2k}$ and $S^m_{2k+1}$), which have limits given by: \begingroup
+At infinity, these particular cases become Fourier series (denoted here by $C^z_{2k}$ and $S^z_{2k+1}$, respectively), which for positive or non-negative integer $k$ have limits given by: